cydrobolt/polr/docs/developer-guide/api.md

 }
 ```

-Response: A JSON-encoded list of the shortened links.
+Response: A JSON-encoded object with a list of shortened links.

 Example response:
 ```